monumentjs/core/README.md

 ## Contribution

-Feel free to make pull-requests if think it worth it ;).
+Feel free to make pull-requests if you think it worth it ;).
 Your help is always welcome.
-You can also help transferring already existing solutions into this project.
+You can also help transferring already existing solutions into this project, maintaining typings and documentation.

 ## Project Initiator